Covenants, Conditions and Restrictions

 Lastly, after earnest efforts are made to correct the violation, legal action is sought by the CSD against the property owner.

 CC&R Meetings- Meetings are conducted in open session and are open to the public.
 The chairperson of the CC&R Committee opens the hearing and allows a reasonable time for all testimony.
-The meetings are held in the Conference Room at Station 89 (3200 Country Club Drive) CSD office every second Wednesday of each month at 6:30 pm.
+The meetings are held at the Cameron Park Community Center (2502 Country Club Drive) every first Monday of each month at 5:30 pm.

 You and your neighbors entered into a legally binding contract.
 Noncompliance is a breech of that contract and any party to that contract may sue to have the stipulations upheld.
 These parties include the developer, the previous owner of the property, and any or all other property owners in the same unit of the development.
 Additionally, the CSD has the authority to initiate legal action against those who do not comply with the CC&R’s.